HDeDeDe/shadow/README.md

 ## Setup
 ### Windows
 1. Install MSYS2.
 It will default to `C:\msys64`, if your copy is not installed there, be sure to remember where it is installed.
-2. Add the following to your user environment variables (replace with location of install):
+2. Add the following to your user environment variables (replace with location of install if necessary):
 ```
 C:\msys64\mingw64\bin
 ```